RiaEricka/RiaEricka/README.md

-- 👋 Hi, my name is Ria!
+- 👋 Hi, my name is Ericka!
 - 🌱 I’m a 3rd year university student!
-I'm doing an Honors B.S in Computer Science with a minor in Math!
+I'm doing an Honors B.S in Computer Science with a minor in Philosophy!
 - 💞️ I’m always looking forward to learn new skills, and using them in my projects!
 - 👀 I’m interested in Software Engineering and Cybersecurity.
 - 📫 How to reach me: LinkedIn, email, etc.